wilfoderek/violence-detection-deeplearning/README.md

 This is the code for the paper

 Violence detection using deep learning

-Fenando José Rendón Segador<br/>
+Fenando José Rendón Segador, Juan Antonio Álvarez-García, Fernando Enriquez, Oscar Deniz
-Juan Antonio Álvarez-García<br/>
-Fernando Enriquez<br/>
-Oscar Deniz